Filed under:

 You think of moving to a better place, where it rains more and is sunnier.
 She agrees. (-$1500)

 You self-publish your book and advertise it with a good budget.
 It sells great. (-$8000) People love it.
 You make around 50k dollars from the sale.
 More than you ever spent from that 2 million dollars.
 Inflation included.
-You buy a piano. (-$10,000) A powerful computer—you start gaming. (-$6,000) Three years have passed, and you went on so many vacations with your partner. (-$30,000) You realize you're picking from the pile again.
+You buy a piano. (-$10,000) A powerful computer—you start gaming. (-$6,000) Three years have passed, and you have gone on so many vacations with your partner. (-$25,000) You realize you're picking from the pile again.

 A farewell to arms book cover